 A step-by-step breakdown of how coordinated troll attacks unfold — the reaction wave, the comment flood, and the screenshot amplification cycle that puts your page at risk.

-A single troll comment does more damage than it looks.
-Here's what actually happens to your reach, your real supporters, and your reputation — long after the comment is gone.
+Troll comments do more damage than it looks.
+Here's what actually happens to your real supporters and your reputation — long after the comments are gone.